carmartins-dev/portfolio/projects/arpg_prototype.md

 - Action information (e.g.: "The door has been unlocked")<br>
 - Notifications/tutorial messages<br>

-Regarding multiple languages/translations, at this point the game is being developed in portuguese only, but the idea is to do something similar to what I used in Portugal Tourism GP (you can check the logic out in its in-depth page) to also make the game available in English.<br>
+Regarding multiple languages/translations, at this point the game has been developed in portuguese only, but the idea is to do something similar to what I used in Portugal Tourism GP (you can check the logic out in its in-depth page) to also make the game available in English.<br>

 ### Treasure chests and items
 For the chest UI, the special bubble shows up at the bottom-center displaying what the player has obtained.<br>